MichaelAyles/ScopeDoom/BLOG.md

         +--- Ground (Sleeve) --------+---- GND
 ```

 The 1kΩ resistors provide a load for the headphone amplifier and knock down the signal level.
-Without them, you'll overdrive the scope inputs and get clipping.
+Without them, you may get ringing.
+At this speed, you probably don't need to worry about things like probe capacitance, but you won't go wrong with a few pf to get rid of the dc offset.
+Laptop on battery, just to play it safe.

 | Component | Model |
 |-----------|-------|